P0237 on 2015-2024 Ford Transit — Turbocharger Boost Sensor A Circuit Low

 What are the most common causes of P0237?

-The most common causes of P0237 are: Faulty boost pressure sensor, Short to ground in wiring, Corroded connector, Damaged sensor harness, Vacuum line disconnected.
+The most common causes of P0237 are: Faulty turbocharger boost pressure sensor, Signal wire shorted to ground, Open in the sensor signal or reference voltage wire, Corroded or damaged sensor connector, Loss of 5-volt reference from the ECM/PCM, Disconnected boost pressure reference hose.
 The specific cause varies by vehicle.

 How much does it cost to fix P0237?